 THERAPY FOR LIFE TRANSITIONS IN NYC

-Life isn’t a straight line—it twists, turns, and occasionally throws you off a cliff when you least expect it.
+Life is never a linear journey.
+It twists and turns and occasionally throws you off a cliff when you least expect it.
 Sometimes, you choose to take a new path.
 Other times, the decision is made for you.

-Worse, these emotions can feel impossible to talk about.
+These are the emotional reactions that can feel impossible to talk about.
 How do you explain that a long-awaited promotion is making you miserable?
-Or that a breakup, while painful, also feels like a relief?
-When your emotions don’t match the script you (or others) expect, it can be isolating.
+Or that a breakup feels like a giant relief?
+It's isolating and confusing when your emotions don’t match the generic script you and others had expected.

 This is where therapy comes in.